 a.
 Recommended for those seeking registration as a Nurse Practitioner. b.
-For some dissertations and practice project only, not thesis. c.
-A core paper for Sport and Exercise students only. d.
-Not open for enrolments in 2011 e.
-Enrolment subject to approval of the Associate Dean (Postgrad).
+Enrolment subject to approval of the programme leader.

-Master of Health Science (MHSc) Regulations
+Master of Health Science (MHSc) Regulations AK3485

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.